GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/index.md

 The demo of Private Aggregation API for Shared Storage can be accessed at [goo.gle/shared-storage-demo](http://goo.gle/shared-storage-demo), and the code is available on [GitHub](https://github.com/GoogleChromeLabs/shared-storage-demo).
 The demo implements the client-side operations and produces an aggregatable report that is sent to your server.

-A demo of Private Aggregation API for Protected Audience API will be published in the future.
+A demo of Private Aggregation API for the Protected Audience API will be published in the future.

 ## Use cases